MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/use-pc-resources.md

 - Open the Holographic Remoting Sample Player app using VS 2019.
 In order to run on a HoloLens 2 that's attached to your PC using a USB cable, configure as follows:
 ![running-har-sample-player-sol](images/har-sample-player-run-sol.png)

-- Give in the IP address of the host PC as command line argument to the SamplePlayer app.
-Right click on SamplePlayer project → Properties→ Configuration Properties → Debugging → Command Line Arguments
+- Open the **Properties** page for your project, and then navigate to **Configuration Properties** > **Debugging**.
+- Click the **Debugger to launch** drop-down, and then select ________ (INTERNAL NOTE: the current page doesn't specify which one it should be, but the related image shows "Device."
+Please clarify which one it is.)
+- In the **Command Line Arguments** field, add the IP address of the host PC.

 ![har-sample-player-app-connectmode-configuration](images/har-sample-player-connecting.png)

-- To deploy the SamplePlayer solution on HoloLens 2, press the play button in the VS solution.
-You'll be able to see the HAR Sample player running on HoloLens 2, displaying that it is "Connecting to IP address given in command line arguments"
+- To deploy the Sample Player solution to the HoloLens 2, in the Visual Studio solution, click the play button.
+You'll be able to see the HAR Sample player running on the HoloLens 2, displaying that it's "Connecting to IP address given in command line arguments."

-- Once the connection is established, the Holographic Remoting Sample Player app running on HoloLens 2 will start "Receiving".
+- After the connection is established, the Holographic Remoting Sample Player app running on the HoloLens 2 will start "Receiving".

 > [!TIP]
 > For best results, make sure your app properly sets the [../focus point](focus-point-in-unity.md).
 This helps Holographic Remoting to best adapt your scene to the latency of your wireless connection.